IBM/pacontentservicesapi/source/includes/_requests.md

 Parameter name | Description
 ---------- | -------
 type | The asset type.
-name | The asset name
+name | The asset name.
-path | The asset path
+path | The asset path.
-content | Lorem ipsum
-custom_properties Lorem ipsum
+content | The `content` property of the asset that you want to add or modify.
+The `content` parameter can be expanded to reveal an array of nested parameters in an asset.
+You can add or modify the parameters in this array.
+Parameters in the `content` property may differ between asset types. custom_properties | The `custom_properties` property of the asset that you want to add or modify.
+You can use `custom_properties` for any custom values that you would like to store in the asset.

 # Supported OData query options